Prodject/ParrotWSL/README.md

 # ParrotWSL
- Installing Parrot distribution in WSL
+ Installing Parrot distribution in WSL2

 To install the distribution you need a base.
 This may be Kali Linux or Ubuntu.